evertramos/nginx-proxy-automation/README.md

  docker run -dit -e VIRTUAL_HOST=your.domain.com --network=webproxy --name test-web httpd:alpine
 ```

 Access your browser with your domain!

-> Please note that when running a new container to generate certificates with LetsEncrypt (`-e LETSENCRYPT_HOST=your.domain.com`), it may take a few minutes, depending on multiples circunstances.

-6. Stop and remove your test container

-Run our `stop_test.sh` script:
+To stop and remove your test container run our `stop_test.sh` script:

 ```bash
 # ./stop_test.sh